Privacy Notice

 • Contact Data includes home or work address, email address and telephone numbers.

-• Transaction Data includes details about payments to and from you and other details of products and services you have purchased from us.
+• Transaction Data includes details about payments (including loans) to and from you and other details of products and services you have purchased from us.

 • Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.